jordancrane/pandoc_resume/markdown/resume.md

 05/18 -- 07/19
 : **Software Engineer** for [Acorns](https://www.acorns.com/) • _Portland, Oregon_

-    * Built out a new microservice to support the Local Found Money feature of the Acorns Spend product

-    * Migrated cross-system investment synchronization stream processor from a monolithic backend into a new serverless architecture

 06/17 -- 05/18
 : **Software Engineer** for [Harmonic](https://www.harmonicinc.com/) • _Beaverton, Oregon_